IsmaelTerreno/notification-worker-service/README.md

 Notification worker service - Microservice
 ===========================
 Responsible to listen new notifications sent by the [Notification ETL service microservice](https://github.com/IsmaelTerreno/notification-etl-service) through RabbitMQ and send them to the Decaf API notification service.
-This implementation is based on the coding task mentioned down below.

 ## Planned Architecture: